michael-hamilton/Quartz/docs/documentation.md

 ----------

 ###Tables
 Quartz provides some basic styles for tables.
-To take advantages of table styles, add the `.table` class to any table element.
+These styles directly effect the `<table>` element.
+Alternatively, you can apply the `.table` class to any table element to take advantage of the same styles.
 To properly pickup Quartz's styles, tables should be formatted as follows (using these basic table elements where applicable):

 #####Example
 	<table class="table">